Last-Bench-Coder/dotnet_core_api_aws/README.md

-# dotnet_core_api_aws
+# Dot Net Core Web API
-Sample application created to test cicd for aws with sonar cube implementation
+This repository contains a sample .NET Core application designed to demonstrate and test the Continuous Integration and Continuous Deployment (CI/CD) pipeline on AWS, incorporating code quality analysis using SonarQube.